Glossary of World Globe Terminology

 Axial Tilt

-International Color Scheme
+International Colour Scheme

 International Date Line